Analytical cell size distribution: lineage-population bias and parameter inference: Exact lineage distributions for deterministic partitioning

 It is worth mentioning that this distribution takes a very simple form in the limit of strong control $\alpha \rightarrow +\infty$, where cells divide deterministically when reaching size $1$.
 In this limit, $c_0=1$, $c_1$ tends to $-1$ and all other $c_k$ tend to $0$, such that the lineage size distribution reduces to $\phi(x)=C x^{-\beta}$ for $x \in [1/m,1]$ and $0$ otherwise.
 This result is analogous to the one for populations: $\psi(x) \propto x^{-2}$ for $x \in [1/2,1]$ and $0$ otherwise, obtained for binary fission and exponential growth \cite{hall_functional_1990,thomas_analysis_2018}.
 Note also that in this limit, there is no randomness in the dynamics of cell growth and division, and thus the steady-state size distribution is simply the solution to the flux-balance equation $\partial_x [\nu(x) \phi(x,t)]=0$.

-In the case of asymmetric partitioning, for simplicity we choose to focus on binary fission.
+In the case of deterministic asymmetric partitioning, for simplicity we choose to focus on binary fission.
 The volume of the dividing cell is split unequally between the daughters: one inherits a fraction $1/\omega_1$ of the mother size and the other daughter a fraction $1/\omega_2$, with $\omega_1>\omega_2>1$ and $1/\omega_1+1/\omega_2=1$.
 The choice of the protocol to track one of the two daughters is of major importance \cite{jia_cell_2021}.
 If one chooses to always track the smallest of the two daughters, then the partition kernel is given by: $b(x)=\delta(x-1/\omega_1)$.
 This is equivalent to the partition kernel for symmetric partitioning between $m$ daughter cells where $m$ is replaced by $\omega_1$, and the size distribution is therefore given by \cref{eq_series_lin}, when replacing $m$ by $\omega_1$.
 On the other hand, in the random tracking protocol, each cell is tracked at division with probability $1/2$, so that the partition kernel is given by $b(x)=\delta(x-1/\omega_1)/2+\delta(x-1/\omega_2)/2$.
-In this case, we show in \cref{app_dirichlet_asym} that the size distribution reads
+In this case, we show in \cref{app_dirichlet_asym} that under assumptions \crefrange{eq_pl_r}{eq_cond_bet_alp} and $D(x)=0$, the size distribution reads

-where the coefficients $c_{k,l}$ are given in \cref{app_dirichlet_asym} and $C$ is a normalization constant.
-For exponential growth, we find that this lineage distribution is related to the population distribution $\psi(x)$ obtained in \cite{zaidi_asymmetrical_2021} by $\phi^{2xb(x)}(x)=x \psi^{b(x)}(x)$, which we expected in the light of \cref{sec_exact_bias}.
-Note that unlike what happens for symmetric partitioning, the coefficients $c_{k,l}$ appearing in the lineage and population distributions are different because the biased partition kernel $2xb(x)$ is different from $b(x)$. \\